In This Article

-Examples of such businesses are:
+Examples of Partnerships

-However, these entrepreneurial businesses are expensive to form and even have a limited life.
+However, these entrepreneurial businesses are expensive to form and have a limited life.
 Lastly, ownership is typically harder to be transferred within a corporation.

 On the contrary, there are some drawbacks to such entrepreneurial businesses.
 You might even have to pay double taxes, and there can be excessive tax filings as well.
 Moreover, it can be quite tricky to manage such entrepreneurial businesses independently.

-First of all, the risk of having a business failure is near to minimum because if you start a business by franchising, your business model will be based on a proven, tested idea.
-If it is too good to be true, then you can check how successful other franchises were.
+First of all, the risk of having a business failure is near to a minimum because if you start a business by franchising, your business model will be based on a proven, tested idea.
+If it is too good to be true, you can check how successful other franchises were.

 What’s more, banks will also be ready to lend you money to purchase a franchise with a good reputation, and hence financing will also be easy to do.
-Furthermore, relationships with other franchisors and suppliers will already be established, and you could just use their support to grow more.
+Furthermore, relationships with other franchisors and suppliers will already be established, and you could use their support to grow more.

 What are the disadvantages of franchises over building a business from scratch?

 First of all, you would not have your brand or identity as you will be using the brand name of your franchisor.
-Moreover, franchisors even have the right to implement restrictions on a franchise and how it can be run, which makes you handicapped when using your ideas and implementing them.
+Moreover, franchisors even have the right to implement restrictions on a franchise and how it can be run, making you handicapped when using your ideas and implementing them.

-Costs of purchasing a franchise may be a lot higher than you would have expected.
+The costs of purchasing a franchise may be a lot higher than you would have expected.
 You may have to pay continuing management service fees, apart from the initial cost, and even agree on buying things and products from the franchisor.